 Audubon's Position on Wind Power

-Rationale: The Intergovernmental Panel on Climate Change (IPCC) has clearly stated that the impacts of climate change are here now and will get worse.
-Scientists have found that climate change has already affected half of the world's wild species' breeding, distribution, abundance and survival rates.
-By mid-century, the IPCC predicts that climate change may contribute to the extinction of 20-30 percent of all species on earth.
+Top scientific experts from around the world, including Audubon's own scientists, agree that the effects of climate change are here now and will get worse.
+Scientists have found that climate change has already affected half of the world's species' breeding, distribution, abundance, and survival rates.
+The Intergovernmental Panel on Climate Change predicts that by mid-century, climate change may contribute to the extinction of 20-30 percent of all species on earth.

-Climate Change 2007: Impacts, Adaptation and Vulnerability, published on April 6, 2007 by the Intergovernmental Panel on Climate Change at http://www.ipcc.ch.
+Climate Change 2007: Impacts, Adaptation and Vulnerability, published on April 6, 2007, by the Intergovernmental Panel on Climate Change at http://www.ipcc.ch.
 People from over 130 countries contributed to the IPCC Fourth Assessment Report over the previous 6 years.
-These people included more than 2500 scientific expert reviewers, more than 800 contributing authors, and more than 450 lead authors.
+These people included more than 2,500 scientific expert reviewers, more than 800 contributing authors, and more than 450 lead authors.

 Camille Parmesan and Gary Yohe, University of Texas at Austin, as cited in the November-December 2007 issue of Audubon magazine.